lisawilliams/lisa/_posts/2019-11-09-route-one-box-two.markdown

 ![Route One, Box Two V,' McArthur Binion,full canvas](https://live.staticflickr.com/65535/49038477913_dcddfe35e6_z.jpg)<br><br>

 If we think of the two halves as people, we have light and dark: opposites attract.
 The eye is naturally drawn to the central dividing line, a visual reminder that no matter how close we get to someone, that dividing line will always be there.
+Yet here, in the halo of the gallery lights, they are an eternal couple; neither death nor squabbles will ever part them.
 Notice, too, the border; the light one is surrounding the dark one with its light; the darker one is enveloping the lighter one in its mystery and quiet.
 Looking at the well defined edge of the painting reminds us to ask: what's the difference between two people and a couple?
 What's the difference between a "situationship" and a relationship?

 Maybe it's love.